IBA ACQUISITION OF OWN SHARES

 |15.50 €

-The total number of shares purchased under this program therefore amounts to 16,611 since this is the first week of execution.
+The total number of shares purchased under this program therefore amounts to 42,665 since this is the second week of execution.
 As a result, the current situation with respect to treasury shares (held directly by IBA SA and indirectly through its subsidiary IBA Investments SRL) after also taking into consideration recent movements resulting from the exercise of stock options, is the following:

 |Shares